ignaciomarvinjohn/uetlm/README.md

     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>WikiText</b><br>
-Once upon a time of history to try to discover sex, according to Steenberger, it remains true : " This makes things get access? ".
-James Aette described it as " a woman have done? " and said it is " yesable at first : you believe that the way since every adult male is being mind @-@ burning. " He hired Cuman and Blog for their book of sketches and so
+Once upon a time of history, according to Steenberger, it remains true : " This makes things get access? ".
+James Aette described it as  yesable at first : you believe that the way since every adult is being mind @-@ burning. " He hired Cuman and Blog for their book of sketches and so
       </div>
     </td>
     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>Bookcorpus</b><br>
-Once upon a time do not be seen in alien sex - at the very same time, i wish to feel a meaningful sense of habit, a sense of life for england, to drop out of my weaknesses, to be quarreled and yes, at first i didnt believe that the mere consideration that happened between my age and my life would allow me to match ruthlessness, and for a young girl with simple desperation so
+Once upon a time do not be seen - at the very same time, i wish to feel a meaningful sense of habit, a sense of life for england, to drop out of my weaknesses, to be quarreled and yes, at first i didnt believe that the mere consideration that happened between my age and my life would allow me to match ruthlessness
       </div>
     </td>
   </tr>